nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

       mosh:~$

    Higher baudrates than the default 115200 result in better performance with the usual use cases for PPP/dial up.
-   Set the nRF9160 DK side UART for PPP with a MoSh command, for example ``ppp uartconf -b 921600``.
+   Set the nRF91 Series DK side UART for PPP with a MoSh command, for example ``ppp uartconf -b 921600``.
    You also need to set the corresponding UART accordingly from PC side (in this example, within the ``pppd`` command).

 #.
 Enter command ``ppp uartconf`` that results in the following UART configuration: